Laser Hemorrhoids Treatment Doctor NYC | NYC Hemorrhoids Gastroenterologist

 After the IRC procedure, you may feel the urge to have a bowel movement.
 Sometimes patients report that their lower abdomen feels full.
 You may experience some slight rectal bleeding, but it should stop of its own accord.
 These are temporary conditions.
 There usually are no other side effects from the treatment.

 You may take mild pain relievers as needed, but don’t take any aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs) for a few days.
 A stool softener will help you ease your bowel movement while you heal.
 Warm, shallow baths also can help.

 Infrared Coagulation Complications

-There usually are no side effects or complications from the infrared coagulation treatment.
+There usually are no or few side effects or complications from the infrared coagulation treatment, although infection or bleeding can occur.
 Although it’s a fairly new technique, it’s been used across the country to treat hemorrhoids successfully.

 To keep hemorrhoids from returning, you should consider lifestyle changes.
 Add more fiber to your diet.
 Get some exercise.
 Drink more water.
 Lose weight, if necessary.
 A sensible diet, moderate exercise and proper bowel habits will help you remain free of this uncomfortable medical condition.

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult a GI doctor about your specific hemorrhoids condition.
 Only a trained, experienced GI doctor like Dr. Khodadadian can determine an accurate diagnosis and proper treatment for your hemorrhoids condition.